Wirmaple73/Wirmaple73/README.md

 ## About me
 Greetings!
 I'm Alireza Shahidi Fard, a student currently studying Computer Science at Shahid Beheshti Vocational School, Mashhad.

-I prefer to develop websites and desktop applications as a hobby.
+I'm always open to new ideas and eager to learn and acquire more skills in Back-end technologies.
+I also prefer to develop websites and desktop applications as a hobby.
 Feel free to contact me anytime and I'll try my best to help you out!

 [![](https://visitcount.itsvg.in/api?id=Wirmaple73&icon=0&color=12)](https://visitcount.itsvg.in)